 - the basic issues in the philosophy of science, such as the demarcation problem, the debate among competing accounts of the scientific method, the problem of induction, and the concepts of paradigms and scientific revolutions;

-- the role and place of science and technology in a modern society;
+- the role and place of science and technology in modern societies;

 - various ethical positions and the main ethical issues relating to science.

-By the end of this course students will be expected to have gained the following skills:
+By the end of the course, the students will be expected to have gained the following skills:

 - the ability to communicate key philosophical and ethical concepts;